-External audits are initiated and conducted by agencies with a regulatory interest in the operation of the organisation, for example, the Civil Aviation Authority CAA, WorkSafe Occupational Safety and Health, and the Inland Revenue (IR) Department.
-The content and focus of an organisation's internal and special audits will be largely determined by the need to anticipate or respond to the requirements and findings of the external audits.
+External Audits are initiated and conducted by agencies with a regulatory interest in the operation of the organisation, for example, CAA, WorkSafe, and Inland Revenue (IR).
+The content and focus of an organisation's internal and special audits will be largely determined by the need to anticipate or respond to the requirements and findings of external audits.